Bayesian Inference for Sequential Treatments under Latent Sequential Ignorability: Simulations

 \subsection{Data generating processes}

-The true simulation models for all of the simulations are based on Equation~\eqref{eq:postTheta_LSIb} under LSI and Equation~\eqref{eq:postTheta_SIb} under SI, which require to specify parametric models for principal strata ($\pi_{ig}$), the treatment assignment probabilities at time $t=2$ (either $h_{ig}^{w_1}$ or $h_{iy_1}^{w_1}$) and the final outcome ( $f_{ig}^{w_1,w_2}$).
+The true simulation models for all of the simulations are based on Equation~\eqref{eq:postTheta_LSIb} under LSI and Equation~\eqref{eq:postTheta_SIb} under SI/SIL, which require to specify parametric models for principal strata ($\pi_{ig}$), the treatment assignment probabilities at time $t=2$ (either $h_{ig}^{w_1}$ or $h_{iy_1}^{w_1}$) and the final outcome ( $f_{ig}^{w_1,w_2}$).
+The treatment at time 1, $W_{i1}$, is randomly assigned with probability $h_i=0.5$, for all $i$.

-The model for principal strata membership contains three conditional probit models, defined using indicator variables $G_i(11)$, $G_i(00)$ and $G_i(10)$ for whether unit $i$ belongs to principal stratum $11$, $00$ or $10$:
+The model for principal strata membership contains three conditional probit models, defined using indicator variables $G_i(11)$, $G_i(00)$ and $G_i(10)$ for whether unit $i$ belongs to principal stratum $11$, $00$ or $10$ (we use principal stratum $01$ as reference group):

 where $\epsilon_{i,11} \sim N(0,1)$, $\epsilon_{i,00} \sim N(0,1)$, and $\epsilon_{i,10} \sim N(0,1)$ independently.
 Therefore

 and $\pi_{i01} = 1-\sum_{g \in \{11, 00, 10\}} \pi_{ig} = \Phi(\alpha^{11}) \Phi(\alpha^{00}) \Phi(\alpha^{10})$, where $\Phi(\cdot)$ is the cumulative distribution function of the standard Normal distribution.